TransparentHealth/mu2/transport/direct-hello-world.md

 then DNS, and then LDAP.

-Note that any time something changes here, you will need to shutdown and restart the James email server in version 1.3, but should not have to do this in 1.4 or 2.0. as of version 1.4, these agent setting are refreshed from the configuration service every 5 minutes.
+Note that any time something changes here, you will need to shutdown and restart the James email server in version 1.3, but should not have to do this in 1.4 or 2.0.
+As of version 1.4, these agent setting are refreshed from the configuration service every 5 minutes.
 So unless you need the changes to take affect immediately, James does not need to be restarted.

-Lets configure and fire up the James webserver now.
+Lets configure and fire up the James email server now.

 Setup James
 -----------

+Note that `ant` should be installed and on your `$PATH`.

     cd $DIRECT_HOME/james-2.3.2
     sh bin/setdomain.sh <your domain name>